jonnonz1/nz-statute-book/acts/public/1989/maori-affairs-restructuring-act-1989.md

 ### 20 Crown land may be made subject to this Part
 (1) With the consent of the Minister of Lands, granted upon such terms and conditions as that Minister thinks fit, the chief executive may declare any Crown land within the meaning of the Land Act 1948 to be subject to this Part.
-(2) Where pursuant to this section any Crown land has been declared to be subject to this Part, the District Land Registrar shall, at the request of the chief executive, issue in the name of Her Majesty a certificate of title for an estate in fee simple in the land.
+(2) Where pursuant to this section any Crown land has been declared to be subject to this Part, the Registrar-General of Land shall, at the request of the chief executive, issue in the name of Her Majesty a certificate of title for an estate in fee simple in the land.
 (3) Notwithstanding any Act or rule of law to the contrary, the fee simple estate in the land shall not be merged in any other interest possessed by Her Majesty, but shall enure as a separate estate available for the purposes of this Part.

 ### 21 Land subject to this Part may be excluded from Part
 The chief executive may at any time by notice in the Gazette declare that any land that is for the time being subject to this Part shall cease to be subject to it, and every such notice shall have effect according to its tenor.

 ### 22 Notices may be registered against title
-Any notice declaring any land to be subject to this Part, or declaring that any land has ceased to be subject to this Part, shall be registered by the District Land Registrar, without payment of any fee, against the title to the land affected by the notice, on receipt by the District Land Registrar of a copy of the Gazette in which the notice is published, or of a certified copy of the notice under the hand of the chief executive.
+Any notice declaring any land to be subject to this Part, or declaring that any land has ceased to be subject to this Part, shall be registered by the Registrar-General of Land, without payment of any fee, against the title to the land affected by the notice, on receipt by the Registrar-General of Land of a copy of the Gazette in which the notice is published, or of a certified copy of the notice under the hand of the chief executive.

 ### 23 Record of valuations to be kept
 (1) When any land is declared to be subject to this Part, the chief executive shall cause to be made a record of the state and condition of the land as at the date of the notice.